univention/provisioning-api/docs/prefill/prefill-architecture.md

 `create worker task` means that the Consumer Registration API creates a new task message in a dedicated Prefill Worker queue.
 This persists the prefill request and enables automatic retries.

-## Prefill Flow Utilizing Kubernetes Jobs
+## Possible future alternative: Prefill Flow Utilizing Kubernetes Jobs

 ### TLDR